Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 Although you may spend most of your time on your own product, remember that our readers move from one FT product to another all the time, and we need to make their life as easy as possible by offering a <strong>consistent brand experience</strong>.
 Consider the following points when you are making your product:

 * Are there elements of your site for which there is a standard FT design expressed in an Origami component?
 Search the [Origami registry](http://registry.origami.ft.com) to find out.
 If so, you should be matching that style exactly, ideally by using the Origami component.
 This includes things like [fonts](http://registry.origami.ft.com/components/o-fonts), [typography](http://registry.origami.ft.com/components/o-typography), [forms](http://registry.origami.ft.com/components/o-forms), [sharing buttons](http://registry.origami.ft.com/components/o-share), [galleries](http://registry.origami.ft.com/components/o-gallery) etc.
 * Are you using standard brand assets like the FT logo, social media network icons, headshots of FT journalists or font files?
-You must use the correct versions of these, available from the [data sets](http://git.svc.ft.com/projects/DATA) collection of repos in Stash.
+You must use the correct versions of these, available from the image sets in the Registry. ([logos](http://registry.origami.ft.com/components/logo-images), [icons](http://registry.origami.ft.com/components/fticons).
 In many cases it's a lot easier to retrieve these files though the [build service](https://origami-build.ft.com/v2) or [image service](http://image.webservices.ft.com), rather than hosting them within your product.
 That way, you can be sure you're using the right one.

 ## Images